Michael-Stokoe/wikivel/README.md

 There are some seeds to allow you to fill your wiki with test data.

-`php artisan migrate:fresh --force --seed` is what I've been using for development.
+`php artisan wikivel:demo` is what I've been using for development.

 # Developing